 Many people think that a frame is just 4 sticks of wood and some cardboard.
-While technically that is correct, the frames we use are so much more.
+While technically that is correct, the frames and mats we use are so much more.

 First off, the wood is not just common pine from the lumber yard, it is the most select that you can purchase, it is of many species.
 It is then milled and finished by hand.
 We then cut it to the exact size we need for your project.